Martellus Bennett: 2015 season

 Bennett held out during the team's voluntary offseason program over a contract dispute, but reported to minicamp to avoid potential fines.

-On November 22, Bennett injured his ribs during week 11's matchup against the Denver Broncos.
-Bennett was "limited" in practice on November 24, 2015.
-On November 25, the Bears announced that Bennett was ruled out of week 12's matchup against the Green Bay Packers.
-He returned to action in the overtime loss to the San Francisco 49ers, but had to leave the field after taking a hit in the third quarter and aggravating the injury, before returning to finish the game.
+On November 22, Bennett injured his ribs during Week 11 against the Denver Broncos.
+Bennett was "limited" in practice two days later.
+On November 25, the Bears announced that he was ruled out of the Week 12 matchup against the Green Bay Packers.
+Bennett returned to action in the overtime loss to the San Francisco 49ers, but had to leave the field after taking a hit in the third quarter and aggravating the injury, before returning to finish the game.
 On December 9, he was placed on the injured reserve list.
-At the time, he was leading the team with 53 receptions, but only had 439 receiving yards (ranking third on the team).
+At the time, Bennett was leading the team with 53 receptions, but only had 439 receiving yards (ranking third on the team).

 Bennett's relationship with his teammates, coaches, and general manager deteriorated through the 2015 season.
 Bennett voiced displeasure about his tenure with the Bears.
-He openly criticized Jay Cutler's on-field play in an interview with ESPN The Magazine, claiming "I’d be open and he’d throw into double coverage".
-He later derided his ex-teammates' morale and work ethic by calling them "a bunch of bitches" in an interview with E:60.
+Bennett openly criticized Jay Cutler's on-field play in an interview with ESPN The Magazine, claiming "I'd be open and he'd throw into double coverage".
+Bennett later derided his ex-teammates' morale and work ethic by calling them "a bunch of bitches" in an interview with E:60.

-Adam Gase, Bennett's former offensive coordinator in Chicago, described coaching him, “The challenges Marty always brought for me was he’s very intelligent, and he asks a lot of very good questions.”
+Adam Gase, Bennett's former offensive coordinator in Chicago, described coaching him, "The challenges Marty always brought for me was he's very intelligent, and he asks a lot of very good questions."